erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 >
 > Do not run all commands at once, execute them in order!
 >
-> **PLEASE DO NOT USE AN OUTDATED VIDEO GUIDE ON YOUTUBE OR ANY OTHER PLATFORM!
+> **PLEASE DON'T USE OUTDATED VIDEO GUIDES ON YOUTUBE OR ANY OTHER PLATFORM!
 THESE VIDEOS ARE OUTDATED AND YOU CAN BRICK YOUR DEVICE USING IT!
-IF YOU NEED A VIDEO GUIDE, USE THIS [NEW VIDEO GUIDE]() FROM [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**
+IF YOU NEED A VIDEO GUIDE, USE THIS [NEW VIDEO GUIDE](https://www.youtube.com/watch?v=rGPbdFq7gKs) FROM [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**

 ### Partitioning your device